-This sweet and sour tofu uses seared crispy tofu wrapped in a simple rich sauce & lots of veggies to create the perfect vegan fakeaway.
+Sweet and sour tofu with seared crispy tofu wrapped in a dark rich sauce with lots of veggies and pineapple is the perfect vegan fakeaway.

-Taking just 25 minutes to cook also means that it is much quicker than your local takeaway!
+Taking just 25 minutes to cook also means that it is much quicker than your local takeaway and it tastes fantastic!

 I’ve been guilty of being pretty rude about tofu in the past but I am gathering a taste for it!

 I’m neither vegan nor vegetarian and do not use tofu as a “meat substitute”.
 I use it for what I think it is good at, and that to me is carrying flavour and delivering texture.

 We begin by frying off the tofu to get a nice crispness.
 Then set it aside, whilst we stir-fry some vegetables and pineapple.

 Tofu is like a sponge and sucks up those flavours.
 Frying it off first means we get a unique almost chewy outside texture that I love.

 It’s something that you can only get when you combine tofu with a sticky sauce.